Anglo-Persian War: Battle of Khoshab

-The infantry to the right of the Persian left flank began fleeing in a disorderly manner, despite no major altercation with the British lines in front.
-In contrast, Townshend and Hunt highlight that the Nezam Regiments protecting the Persian left flank soon retired with order.
-As the Persian line began to waver, the Poona Horse spiked the two guns on the Persian left.
-The Persian cavalry regiments remained on the battlefield, posing a threat to the British rear and the wounded.
-However, the long range of the new Enfield rifles hindered the Persian cavalry, which made off before 10:00 AM.
+The infantry to the right of the Iranian left flank began fleeing in a disorderly manner, despite no major altercation with the British lines in front.
+In contrast, Townshend and Hunt highlight that the Nezam Regiments protecting the Iranian left flank soon retired with order.
+As the Iranian line began to waver, the Poona Horse spiked the two guns on the Iranian left.
+The Iranian cavalry regiments remained on the battlefield, posing a threat to the British rear and the wounded.
+However, the long range of the new Enfield rifles hindered the Iranian cavalry, which made off before 10:00 AM.
 The British record cited one officer and 18 men killed, with four officers and 60 wounded.
 Other records, however, cite 220 killed and 64 wounded.
-The British claimed the Persian casualties to be approximately 700, and considered the battle a British victory.
+The British claimed the Iranian casualties to be approximately 700, and considered the battle a British victory.
 Despite the victory, Outram decided not to advance further towards Shiraz.
 The British army was short on rations and could not withstand a mountain pursuit.
-The Persian government published a different version of Khoshab, considering the battle to be a Persian victory in which the British casualties amounted to 1,000 killed and wounded.
+The Iranian government published a different version of Khoshab, considering the battle to be an Iranian victory in which the British casualties amounted to 1,000 killed and wounded.

 By 10:00 AM, the British army regrouped a short distance to the right of the battlefield before resuming the march back to Bushehr.
 Out of fear of the raids and ambushes by Tangestani guerilla fighters, the British army decided against taking the road from Chahkootah.
 Outram instead made his way to Shif and took the coastal passage back to Bushehr.
 Despite Outram's decision, the British expedition through Shif was still met by an ambush from the guerilla fighters of Ziarat.
-Shoja ol-Molk had retreated to Khesht and wrote despondently to the Shah that the Persian army was in dire need of reinforcements after the battle.
+Shoja ol-Molk had retreated to Khesht and wrote despondently to the Shah that the Iranian army was in dire need of reinforcements after the battle.
 By 14 February, Tehran had decided to relieve Shoja ol-Molk of his command due to the retreat at the Battle of Khoshab.
-Mirza Mohammad Khan Qajar-Dolu, Commandant of the Shah's Bodyguard was to assume command of the southern Persian army.
+Mirza Mohammad Khan Qajar-Dolu, Commandant of the Shah's Bodyguard was to assume command of the southern Iranian army.
 Mirza Mohammad Khan set out to reorganize the Fars division with equipment costing 50,000 tomans, gold-mounted swords, and robes of honour.
 Mirza Mohammad Khan would later gain the title of generalissimo (Sepahsalar) and be elected as Iran's first minister of war.
 The commandant was accompanied by Hamzeh Mirza Qajar Heshmat ol-Dowleh, the Shah's uncle.
 Hamzeh Mirza had been the Governor-General of Khorasan, and had returned to Tehran after failing to quell the rebellion of Hasan Khan Salar.
 He would later become the minister of war in 1868, employing Kamran Mirza Nayeb ol-Saltaneh as his representative for the role instead.
-Hamzeh Mirza's royal presence granted the new leadership of the Persian army the full powers to negotiate with Outram.
+Hamzeh Mirza's royal presence granted the new leadership of the Iranian army the full powers to negotiate with Outram.
 However, at this stage the Qajar court had not given any indications of a desire to communicate with the British expeditionary force.